studentkittens/lncs-pandoc/paper.md

 ## Encryption

-By default the data saved in a repository is not encrypted, everyone who has access to the repository whether it is a `git` repository or a `special remote` sees the saved content.
+By default the data saved in a repository is not encrypted.
+Everyone who has access to the repository, whether it is a `git` repository or a `special remote`, sees the saved content.
 As data may be saved on untrusted cloud storage services by using `special remotes`, `git-annex` support three different encryption concepts to ensure privacy.